QuantEcon/lecture-econometrics-machine-learning/lectures/stata/setup-python-in-stata.md

 to software problems and environments.

 :::{margin}
 This workflow has been put together on `macOS`.
-The `stata` application is pretty consistent across platforms such as `Windows` but please let me know if we need `windows` tabs for clarity
+While the `stata` application is pretty consistent across platforms such as `Windows`, please open any issues you come across [here](https://github.com/QuantEcon/lecture-econometrics-machine-learning/issues)
 :::

 Open up the `Stata` application on your computer